Kapelek/Kapelek/README.md

-- Hi, my name is Kacper.
+- Hi, my real full name is Kacper Kędzior.
-- My GitHub page is used to store all useful information connected with programming and my projects :)
+- My GitHub page is used to store all information connected with programming and my projects :)